mcaniga/thesis-comparison-of-k8s-policy-enforcement-systems/README.md

 - implementation part of master thesis
 - tool for checking of cluster security through deployment of vulnerable pods
+- NOTE: **pod convention** - pod filename must match its `metadata.name` to correctly indentify if pod was applied to cluster

 ## Workflow
 - to run the cluster security test, user should execute the `apply.sh` script